President: Di Hu

 Yes, I am personally responsible for your fitness.
 If you feel weak or fragile then that is entirely my fault and I can be blamed for such.

 Recently, I have earned the nickname ‘Fagin’, because I have cultivated a loyal gang of undergraduate street urchins who follow my every command.
-Count yourselves lucky that sports apparel infrequently integrates pockets, because I would ensure they were picked!
+Count yourselves lucky that sports apparel rarely integrates pockets, because I would ensure they were picked!